profjdbayliss/accessDenied/README.md

 **More advanced strategic play**:

-- Each facility has icons for its most and least vulnerable categories because let’s face it, some facilities are more/less vulnerable than others.
-Use those icons to build out a less vulnerable network of facilities.
-More vulnerable icons are 70% likely to have a successful attack if not mitigated (1-6 is an unsuccessful attack on a d20).
-Less vulnerable icons are 30% likely to be successfully attack (1-14 on a d20 is an unsuccessful attack).
 - A player can’t use a facility’s points in pointing out vulnerabilities if the facility is attached to nothing in the rest of the network.
 That facility will still count in points at the end of the game though and can still be attacked.
 - Explain the best and worst ways to attack each network at the end of the game in a discussion between players.